ingmarh/backbone.viewcache/README.md

 # Backbone.ViewCache

-Maintains a view cache based on the view’s route fragments.
-Retains the view’s scroll position by default (useful when re-inserting into the DOM).
+Maintains a cache of [Backbone][backbone] views based on the view’s route fragment.
+Retains the view’s scroll position by default (useful when re-inserting view elements into the DOM).

 Cache expiry can be set globally and per view instance.

 ## Installation